arondirnfeld/kosher_video_web_version_4/DEPLOYMENT.md

 # 🚀 GitHub Pages Deployment Guide

-This guide will help you deploy the Kosher Video Processor to GitHub Pages in just a few minutes!
+This guide will help you deploy the Kosher Video Processor to GitHub Pages.
+This application is specifically designed to work as a static site with no server-side dependencies!

 ## 📋 Prerequisites

 - GitHub account
 - Web browser
-- The project files (already created!)
+- The project files (already downloaded and configured)

+## ⚠️ Important: FFmpeg.wasm Requirements

+For the application to run properly on GitHub Pages, we need to ensure the following:

+1. Proper CORS headers are set up (via `_headers` file)
+2. All FFmpeg core files are included in the `/static` directory
+3. SharedArrayBuffer is properly configured

-## 🎯 Quick Deployment (5 minutes)
+## 🎯 Quick Deployment

 ### Step 1: Create Repository
 1. Go to [GitHub.com](https://github.com)